 All PhD students have their own projects to work on.
 It is your sole focus for about 4 years of your life so understandably you would want to pursue your research question as far and wide as the time (and money!) permits you.
 However, regardless of how independent you are as a researcher, you will always be part of a team – your lab group.
 No matter whether you are a part of a big lab group or, like me, a much smaller one – you are going to have to help each other out and you will need to rely on someone many times during your PhD.

-Now these relationships that you have with your lab group is essential to how successful your PhD will be and how much you enjoy your time at the lab bench.
-So, it is crucial that you keep them happy and they keep you on side to not sour that working relationship and make those four years or so of PhD research harder than it needs to be!
+Now these relationships that you have with your lab group are essential to how successful your PhD will be and how much you enjoy your time at the lab bench.
+So, it is crucial that you keep them happy and they keep you on side to not sour that working relationship and make those four plus years or so of PhD research harder than it needs to be!

 1. Invest in your project.